-returns the current amount of memory allocated to use by in-memory database tables and indexes.
+returns the current amount of memory that the in-memory data uses.
 The value returned is a VARCHAR, and it indicates the number of kilobytes used by the server.
 Note that this returns the amount of virtual memory used, not the amount of physical memory used.